HannesHolst1/pydoku/README.md

 - Grid extraction
 - Number prediction using Convolutional Neural Network-model (with 99% accurancy)
 - Recursive Sudoku-solver
-- Flask (based on the Pixel-Lite boilerplate: https://demo.themesberg.com/pixel-lite/)
+- Flask web frontend (based on the Pixel-Lite boilerplate: https://demo.themesberg.com/pixel-lite/)

 The number prediction is based on a CNN-model that was trained with the Chars74K-dataset: http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/